 - Three Card Poker

 - Ultimate Texas Hold’em

 - Pai Gow Poker

 They also have a wide range of live poker rooms under the lottery’s oversight.
-These three Delaware casinos also have online betting sites that spread blackjack, roulette, video poker and slots.
+These three Delaware casinos also have online betting sites that spread blackjack, roulette, video poker, and slots.
 Online poker rooms are also branded with these sites.
-The racinos do not operate the gambling sites.
+The racinos do not operate gambling sites.
 That is left to the Delaware Lottery.
 The racinos simply lend their branding and websites.

 The tax rate on gambling in Delaware is 43%.
-This includes the online gambling in Delaware.
+This includes online gambling in Delaware.
 The first $3 million in annual revenue from online betting is taxed at a 100% rate.
 Since online gambling has yet to reach that number, the state’s racinos and 888, its software provider, have never seen a penny for their collective efforts.

 The Delaware Lottery permits the governor to enter into poker liquidity sharing agreements.
 Governor Jack Markell created a gaming pact with Nevada Governor Brian Sandoval to create a joint pool of poker players in February 2014.
 This went live a year later.